thu-ml/SageAttention/README.md

 ![Local Image](./assets/4090_sageattn2++.png)

-- [2025-06-19]: [Here](https://github.com/jt-zhang/Sparse_SageAttention_API) provides a Sparse Attention API based on SageAttention V1, which can compute attention with any block sparse pattern very fast.
+- [2025-06-19]: [Sparse SageAttention1 API](https://github.com/jt-zhang/Sparse_SageAttention_API) and [Sparse SageAttention2 API](https://github.com/thu-ml/SpargeAttn) can compute attention with any block sparse pattern very fast.
 - [2025-05-02]: 🎉SageAttention2 and [SpargeAttn](https://github.com/thu-ml/SpargeAttn) are accepted by ICML 2025!
 - [2025-02-25]: 🔥 We release [SpargeAttn](https://github.com/thu-ml/SpargeAttn), a sparse attention based on SageAttention2, which could acclerate any model without training.
 - [2025-02-15]: 🔥 The compilation code is updated to support RTX5090!
 On RTX5090, SageAttention reaches 560T, 2.7x faster than FlashAttention2!